kMutagene/aoc/2022/README.md

 To re-use this env on another computer:
 - save it as a `requirements.txt` file via `conda list -e > requirements.txt`
 - load it on another computer via `conda create --name aoc2022 --file requirements.txt`

+## Some notes on used packages and approaches

+### day07 - No Space Left On Device

+To create the directory tree structure, [treelib](https://treelib.readthedocs.io/en/latest/) was used as a simple implementation of a tree structure (without all the numpy/scipy overhead).
+Subtrees for the folders where then extracted and the file sizes contained where subsequently aggregated.

+### day08 - Treetop Tree House

+used [plotly](https://plotly.com/python/) for visualizing the height map of the trees.

+for easier iteration regarding visualization, the puzzle was completed in a notebook instead of a `.py` script.